N F C Cachemaille-Day

 Somers Clarke junior

-Somers Clarke (1841-1926) was the son of a leading attorney (solicitor) in Brighton (1802-92) of the same name, who was also parish clerk to both the Rev H M Wagner and his successor as vicar of Brighton for 45 years.
+Somers Clarke (1841-1926) was the son of a leading attorney (solicitor) in Brighton (1802-92) of the same name, who was also parish clerk for 45 years to both the Rev H M Wagner and his successor as vicar of Brighton.
 Since the father was the more prominent figure in the Brighton of his day, the son became generally known as ‘junior’ and this continued even after the father’s death.
 The latter came of a clerical background and neither he nor, more importantly, the son was involved professionally with the architect George Somers Clarke (1822-82 – not represented as a church architect in Sussex) who was a cousin.
 The son became a pupil of Sir George G Scott and then partner of a fellow former Scott pupil, J T Micklethwaite.
 Their practice in London continued from 1876 to 1892 when Somers Clarke announced his retirement, though he subsequently became Surveyor of Chichester Cathedral, 1900-22 and of St Paul’s from 1897 to 1906.
-Despite the ending of the partnership, his name continued to be used in connection with Micklethwaite’s continuing practice until he died in 1906.
+Despite the ending of the partnership, his name continued to be used in connection with Micklethwaite’s own later practice until his death in 1906.
 Somers Clarke junior spent much time in his final years in Egypt for the sake of his health and published a substantial amount on Egyptology.

 Lit: BAL Biog file